bluesky/bluesky/doc/source/callbacks.rst

     RE.subscribe('all', exporter)

-There are more configuration options avaiable, as given in detail below.
+There are more configuration options available, as given in detail below.
 It is recommended to use these expensive callbacks in a separate process.

 .. autoclass:: bluesky.callbacks.broker.LiveTiffExporter